wts-developer/populi-api-python/docs/library_overview.md

 1. Initializing the library with credentials using `populi.initialize()`
 2. Calling specific API methods like `populi.get_person()` or `populi.get_transactions()`
-3. Processing the returned data (either as XML or parsed objects)
+3. Processing the returned data (either as JSON strings or Python objects)

 The library also includes a comprehensive test suite to ensure functionality and compatibility.

+## Recent Updates

+The library has been updated to work with Populi's JSON-based API instead of the previous XML-based API.
+Key changes include:

+1. Response data is now returned as JSON strings or native Python objects (dictionaries and lists)
+2. The `asXML` parameter now determines whether responses are returned as native Python objects (True) or JSON strings (False)
+3. Improved error handling for JSON API responses
+4. Enhanced pagination handling for JSON data structures

 ## Notable Design Patterns